Colton Greene: American Civil War

-Postbellum
+Later life

 When the war ended in 1865, Green returned to his life in St. Louis.
 There he found that his former partner, Stephen Hoyt, and others had seized his business interests and property, leaving Greene in poverty.
 He then moved to Memphis, Tennessee, to rebuild, taking up work as a banker and an insurance agent for the Memphis office of the Knickerbocker Life Insurance Company of New York.
 Greene established his own insurance firm in 1871 and soon prospered.
 He then founded the State Savings Bank of Memphis, as well as organizing support in 1886 for the city's first municipal waterworks with the publication of the Report on a Public Water Supply for the City of Memphis, February 23, 1886, which he edited.
 Greene arranged the first Memphis Mardi Gras (described as "highly successful") and also helped found the Memphis Public Library.

+Death

-Greene died in Memphis September 23, 1900, and was buried there in Elmwood Cemetery.
+Greene died on September 23, 1900, and was buried in Greene is buried in Memphis’s Elmwood Cemetery.